Does Alaska have building codes?

 In Alaska, inspections are required for any new home built after 1991.
 It is also important to remember, that as an owner-builder in the state of Alaska you are allowed to build one house for your own use every two years.

-Do you need building permits in Alaska?
+Are building permits required in Alaska?